ArrakisFinance/arrakis-docs/src/text/arrakisModular/guides/quickstart/addLiquidity.md

 The following provides a step-by-step explanation of manually creating and sending an `addLiquidity` transaction to deposit into an Arrakis Public Vault.

 1. Identify the Meta Vault associated to the pair you want to participate in.
-See for example [here](../../../modules/hotAmm/deployments.md) for a full list of deployment addresses related to HOT AMM.
+See for example [here](../../publicVaults.md) for a full list of live Arrakis Public Vaults.
 2. From now on, we use the Arrakis Public Router contract, defined here [`ArrakisPublicVaultRouter.sol`](../../technicalReference/routers/contract.ArrakisPublicVaultRouter.md)
 3. Next step is to determine how many of each tokens you expect to need to join the Meta Vault.